MedVisBonn/bonndit/README.rst

 Further the parameters can be set

-* :code:`-t`: Selection or Averaging.
-Default Averaging
+* :code:`-t`: selection or averaging.
+Default averaging
 * :code:`-a`: a parameter for Kumaraswarmy PDF.
 Default a = 1
 * :code:`-b`: b parameter for Kumaraswarmy PDF.
-Defualt b = 20
+Default b = 20

 The output is a dim (4,3,x,y,z) array.
 Here the first axis contains in place 0: :math:`\lambda` the volume fraction and in the remaining places :math:`\mathbb{v}` the unit direction.
 If a voxel contains only 1 or 2 directions they are